Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy: Experiments

 \subsection{Pani MixUp}

-\paragraph{Implementation Details} The experimental settings in this section are strictly followed by those in Vanilla MixUp~\cite{zhang2017mixup} and Vanilla MixMatch~\cite{berthelot2019mixmatch} to pursue fair comparison.
-We conduct supervised image classification on CIFAR-10 and CIFAR-100 datasets to further evaluate the generalization performance of Pani MixUp.
-In particular, we compare ERM~(Empirical Risk Minimization, i.e,, normal training), MixUp training and our approach for different neural architectures: PreAct ResNet-18, PreAct ResNet-34 and WideResNet-28-10.
-For fair comparison with input MixUp, we conduct our approach only on input layer and the better performance can be expected naturally if we consider more layers.
-More specifically, in our Pani MixUp method for all neural architectures, we uniformly choose patch size 16, parameter $a$ in Beta distribution as 2.0 for the data augmentation setting while we opt patch size 8, $a=2.5$ on the settings without data augmentation.

-\paragraph{Mask Mechanism} To extend the flexibility of Pani MixUp, we additionally introduce the mask mechanism on the interpolation coefficient $\eta$ to random drop $\eta_{ipk}$ with certain ratio.
-The mask mechanism can be viewed as dropout or enforcing sparsity , which can help to abandon redundant information while conducting patch-level MixUp.
-We set the mask ratio as 0.6 in the data augmentation setting while fixing the ratio as 0.4 in the scenario without data augmentation.
+\paragraph{Implementation Details.} We strictly follow the codebase of MixUp~\citep{zhang2017mixup}, Co-MixUp~\citep{kim2021co} MixMatch~\citep{berthelot2019mixmatch} for a fair comparison, respectively, on CIFAR-10, CIFAR-100 and TinyImageNet datasets.
+After the line search of hyper-parameters for the best performance, we choose patch size as 16, parameter $a$ in Beta distribution as 2.0 for the data augmentation setting while we choose the patch size 8, $a=2.5$ on the setting without data augmentation across all neural architectures on CIFAR-10 and CIFAR-100.
+On the TinyImageNet dataset, we set the image dimension as $64\times64$ and batch size as 100.
+We also introduce a mask mechanism on $\eta$ to avoid overfitting, which randomly set $\eta_{ipk}=0$ based on a ratio.
+In practice, we set the mask ratio as 0.6 in the data augmentation setting while setting is as 0.4 in the scenario without data augmentation.

-\paragraph{Our Results} Table~\ref{table_mixup} presents the consistent superiority of Pani MixUp over ERM~(normal training) as well as Vanilla MixUp over different deep neural network architectures.
-It is worthy of noting that the superiority of our approach in the setting without data augmentation can be more easily observed than that with data augmentation.
-Another interesting phenomenon is that MixUp suffers from one kind of collapse for some deep neural networks without data augmentation as the performance of MixUp is even inferior to the ERM on CIFAR-100 without data augmentation.
-By contrast, our approach exhibits consistent advantage over various settings.
+\paragraph{Result 1: Comparison with MixUp.} Based on the codebase of MixUp, we compare ERM~(Empirical Risk Minimization), MixUp training and our approach for different neural architectures.
+For a fair comparison with input MixUp, we conduct our approach only on the input layer.
+Table~\ref{table_mixup} presents the consistent superiority of Pani MixUp over ERM~(normal training) as well as Vanilla MixUp over different deep neural network architectures.
+It is worth noting that the superiority of our approach in the setting without data augmentation can be more easily observed than that with data augmentation.
+Another interesting phenomenon is that MixUp suffers from one kind of collapse in performance as the accuracy of MixUp is even inferior to the ERM on CIFAR-100 and TinyImageNet on the setting without data augmentation.
+By contrast, our approach exhibits consistent advantages ERM and MixUp across various settings and network architectures.